conorbrandon/ts-dynamodb/README.md

     const { Items: partialUsers } = await tsDdb.query({
       TableName: MyTable.name,
       IndexName: MyTable.indices["lastLogin-index"].name,
-      KeyConditionExpression: 'hashKey = :userID AND lastLogin > :now',
+      KeyConditionExpression: "hashKey = :userID AND lastLogin > :now",
       ExpressionAttributeValues: {
-        ':userID': userID,
+        ":userID": userID,
-        ':now': updated
+        ":now": updated,
       },
-      Limit: 1
+      Limit: 1,
     });
     const partialUser = partialUsers?.[0];
     if (partialUser) {
+      console.log(
-      console.log(`user '${partialUser.hashKey}' got a nasty suprise when they logged in at ${partialUser.lastLogin} and found they couldn't access their favorite site anymore 😕`);
+        `user '${partialUser.hashKey}' got a nasty suprise when they logged in at ${partialUser.lastLogin} and found they couldn't access their favorite site anymore 😕`
+      );
     }
     /**
      * You only get back the attributes that exist on the index